MPLS Networks and the Rise of SD-WAN

 - Supports traffic separation, the creation of VPNs, virtual private LAN services (VPLS) and virtual leased lines (VLLs)

 SD-WAN enables enterprises to use software across the internet in place of their current MPLS or other existing connections.
 As with all software-based installs, SD-WAN is very scalable and quick to provision.
 Also, it provides the ability for many WAN paths to be used simultaneously.
 SD-WAN allows companies to consolidate control of all WAN traffic and ensures users have improved application visibility and consistent performance.
 Software-Defined WAN can even decrease the costs of network administration, connectivity and equipment.
-(TechTarget)

-With all the benefits offered by SD-WAN, it might be appear to be a threat to the MPLS market.
+With all the benefits of SD-WAN, it might seem to be a threat to the MPLS market.
 However, SD-WAN gives cloud service providers the opportunity to offer a hybrid approach for businesses, with several different types of managed or virtualized network functionality.
 Using the MPLS protocol with the SD-WAN methodology, a good partnership can be formed.
 For instance, an SD-WAN setup can use MPLS to move high-priority packets and can then choose to send lower-priority packets across the general internet.
 Working together, networking costs are reduced while retaining the continued ability to define network paths where necessary.
 And an MPLS network can provide the network security required in an SD-WAN solution.